itk-dev/selvbetjening.aarhuskommune.dk/README.md

 4. Fix any merge conflicts and commit the changes.

-5. Create pull request with your changes and tag a colleague for code review.
+5. Create pull request with your changes with the develop branch as the target and tag a colleague for code review.

 ### Handling changes in [OS2Forms8](https://github.com/os2forms/os2forms8) install profile